MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 You must be the administrator for your organization's Microsoft 365 tenant and the administrator for your organization's Confluence site.

 >[!NOTE]
->GCA can be installed on a different Windows machine and need not be on the same machine as that of the on-premises server.
+>GCA can be installed on a different Windows machine and need not be on the same machine as that of the On-premises server.
 The machine can help generate App ID and secret which can be used for the setup.
 You must ensure that the GCA machine is on during the crawling.

 ## Step 1: Add a connector in the Microsoft 365 admin center